avi30012004/chennai-s-sushi/README.md

 # Chennai's Sushi

-Welcome to **Chennai's Sushi** – a modern and stylish sushi restaurant website, designed to provide customers with an elegant and seamless browsing experience.
-This project is built using **React** and **Tailwind CSS** to ensure a fast, responsive, and visually appealing interface.
+Welcome to **Chennai's Sushi** – a modern and stylish sushi restaurant website, designed to provide customers with an elegant and seamless browsing experience..

 ## Features
 - **Home Page** – A beautifully designed landing page with high-quality images and engaging content.